LasseBirk96/Exam-Project-2022/README.md

 7. This is our requirement file, that is used when building the component in our CI/CD.

-## Integration Development
+## Integration Development And Considerations
 The system has been developed using various agile methods such as Scrum and XP.
 One component of the system was created at a time and was then connected to the other components of the system after creation.

-The entire point of the integration design is that a component can easily be removed, updated, or added, without having any effect or the functionality of the other components.
+The entire point of the integration design is that a component can easily be removed, updated, or added, without having any effect on the functionality of the other components.
+Other relevant design considerations have been mentioned in the video for this exam.